Like any industry, the world of search engine optimization has a language and jargon all its own.

-There are basic technical SEO concepts and much more advanced concepts, such as understanding server configurations.
+There are fundamental technical SEO concepts and much more advanced concepts, such as understanding server configurations.

-One of the more common areas of confusion for newly minted SEOs and inexperienced webmasters is the use of the rel=canonical tag, a medium level technical SEO concept that primarily deals with duplicate content issues.
+One of the more common areas of confusion for newly minted SEOs and inexperienced webmasters is the rel=canonical tag.
+This medium-level technical SEO concept primarily deals with duplicate content issues.

-Canonical tags are an important aspect of on-page optimization, and they are one of the fundamental tools that webmasters can use to communicate directly with search engines and their bots.
+Canonical tags are an essential aspect of on-page optimization.
+They are one of the fundamental tools that webmasters can use to communicate directly with search engines and their bots.

 But just what are rel=canonical tags, and when and where should you use them?

-First, Google’s Support on canonical tags is really good.
+First, Google's Support on canonical tags is excellent.
 So, take a look at that as well.

-With this article, I’m hoping to help you better understand the canonical tag and how they should be deployed on an active website from a more simple explanation.
+With this article, I'm hoping to help you better understand the canonical tag and how it should be deployed on an active website from a more straightforward explanation.

 Canonical Tags - The Basics

-Sounds confusing, but it’s really not.
-Let’s keep going.
+It sounds confusing, but it's not.
+Let's keep going.

 <link rel="canonical" href=“http://www.domain.com/topic-page/” />